-It is exactly how it sounds.
-A moving company schemes up a way to take your money while giving you horrible service, no service at all, or holding your belongings for ransom until you pay them even MORE money.
-These happen regularly, every day.
-The goal is to take a customer’s money without providing the service previously discussed or agreed upon.
+It’s exactly what it sounds like.
+A moving company schemes up a way to take your money while providing horrible service.
+Or no service.
+Or holding your belongings for ransom until you pay them even more money.
+These happen regularly, every single day.
+Their goal is to take your money without providing any of the services previously discussed or agreed upon.

 The first type of moving scam to watch out for is the large deposit request.
-With this scam, the moving company asks for a large deposit prior to the move (more than twenty percent of the estimate).
-This should be a huge red flag to customer’s as most companies only ask for a small deposit, or none at all.
-Deposits are typically made to secure your moving day and go toward the cost of moving, but not in this case.
-And once the scamming company receives your money, they discontinue any contact with you and simply just “disappear.”
-In reality, they’re already out trying to scam someone else into giving them their money for absolutely no service.
+With this scam, the moving company asks for a large deposit prior to the move, usually more than 20% of the estimate.
+This should be a huge red flag to customers as most companies only ask for a small deposit, if any at all.
+Deposits are typically made to lock in your move date and go toward the cost of moving.
+But not in this case.
+Once the scammer receives your money, they cut off all contact and disappear.
+They’ve got your hard-earned cash, and have moved on to the next victim.

-The next scam is the invented charges scheme.
-This scenario would look like everything is going according to plan, but when you receive the bill for the service, there are added fees listed.
-The company does this to drive up the price- not just by a little bit, but by huge amounts.
-There could be “driver’s fee” or a “stairs fee’s” that weren’t mentioned in the estimate or contract.
-If these things weren’t discussed in the contract signed by you and the company, there’s a good chance that you are dealing with a scam.
+The next scam is the “invented charges” scheme.
+This scenario looks like everything is going fine, until you get the bill for the service.
+Then you find there are added fees listed.
+The company does this to drive up the price, not just by a little bit, but by huge amounts.
+There could be a driver’s fee, or a stairs fee that weren’t mentioned in the estimate or contract.
+If these things weren’t discussed in the contract you signed, there’s a good chance you’re dealing with a scam.

-Another simple way that you could be scammed is by the weight estimate that the company provided.
-With this scam, the company arrives at your home and gives you an estimate based upon weight.
-But once the service is over and they hand you the bill, the actual price jumps up to two, or three times the original estimate.
-What a total scam!
+Another simple way you could be scammed is by the weight estimate that the company provided.
+With this scam, the company arrives at your home and gives you an estimate based on the weight of your belongings.
+But once the service is over and they hand you the bill, the price jumps to two or three times the original estimate.

-The last scam that I want to discuss, and possibly the worst one, is the hostage situation.
-This scam is all about proper estimates, wonderful loading times, and amazing service- until you show up at the new house and your belongings never make it.
-The company either just stole all of your household items, or they are holding them ransom until you pay the company a HUGE amount of money.
-This situation is especially awful because you are trying to move into your beautiful new home, but don’t have a couch or bed to lay in.
-You feel as though you HAVE to pay the company what they ask, otherwise you won’t get your stuff back.
+The last scam, and probably the worst one, is the hostage situation.
+This scam is all about providing proper estimates.
+Having wonderful loading times.
+Giving you amazing service.
+Until you show up at your new home and your belongings don’t.
+The movers either just stole everything you own, or they’re holding your belongings hostage until you pay them a huge amount of money.
+This situation is especially awful because you’re just trying to move into your new home, but don’t have so much as a couch or bed to lay down in.
+You feel like you have to pay the company what they ask, otherwise you won’t get your stuff back.

 I know these situations sound horrible, and might make you wary about hiring a moving company- but do not fear!
 There are steps you can take to avoid these scams and luckily we listed them below just for you!

-To check whether or not a company has proper authority and insurance, please visit the Missouri Department of Transportation’s website here.
-To check if a company is properly licensed and to verify their safety rating and other useful information, visit the Federal Motor Carrier Safety Administration’s Company Snapshot page.
+To check whether or not a company has proper authority and insurance, please visit the Missouri Department of Transportation’s website.
+To check if a company is properly licensed, and to verify their safety rating and other useful information, visit the Federal Motor Carrier Safety Administration’s Company Snapshot page.

-Below are resources you can use to report a moving company due to a scam.
+Here are some resources you can use to report a moving company due to a scam.

-For more possibilities on how to deal with a fraudulent moving company, please visit https://www.movingscam.com/articles/ive-scammed-now.
+For more ideas on how to deal with a fraudulent moving company, you can read Moving Scam’s article, “I’ve Been Scammed!
+What Now?”

-Moving scams are incredibly scary.
-Move It With M&S LLC has noticed a recent rise in new moving “companies” trying to advertise here in Saint Joseph.
-We want as many people to be aware of the possible scams that could be arising near you and understand what to do if you notice one occurring.
-We also want to implore that it’s okay to put your trust in moving companies- as long as you follow the necessary steps to ensure your safety and the company’s trustworthiness, you’ll be sure to find yourself an honest, trustworthy moving company to help kickstart your new life in your beautiful new home.
+Moving scame can be incredibly frightening.
+Move It With M&S, LLC has noticed a recent rise in new moving “companies” trying to advertise here in Saint Joseph.
+We want as many people to be aware of the possible scams that could be popping up in your area, and to understand what to do if you see one going on.
+We also want to tell you that it’s okay to put your trust in legit moving companies.
+As long as you follow the necessary steps to ensure your safety and the company’s trustworthiness, you’ll be sure to find an honest moving company to help you start a new life in your beautiful new home.

-The owner of Move It With M&S LLC, Theresa Meyer and Louis Simental, have more than 14 years of experience in the moving industry.
-If you have any questions or need advice about hiring a moving company, even if it’s not ours, please feel free to contact her at (816) 689-2627 or email her at email@example.com.
+The owners of Move It With M&S, LLC, Theresa Meyer and Louis Simental, have more than 14 years of experience in the moving industry.
+If you have any questions or need advice about hiring a moving company, even if it’s not ours, please feel free to reach out at 816-689-2627, or by email at email@example.com.